DamianoSilverhand/alx-zero_day/0x03-git/README.md

-This is day two git project.
+This is day two edited git project.